Rio Hondo College logo

 This advanced-level course is for students interested in the career fields of civil engineering design drafting and civil engineering, and takes up the design, analysis, and preparation of drawings used in the civil engineering field.
 Students will use civil engineering software such as Bentley's OpenRoads or Autodesk's Civil 3D to complete projects relating to transportation and site development, including grading, drainage, and road alignment plans and details.
 Specific areas of focus include the use of software for terrain modeling and editing, surfaces, profiles, cross-sections, earthwork computations, and site planning design.

-CIV 290 - Cooperative Work Experience/Internship for Civil Related Fields (1.0 units)
+CIV 290 - Work Experience Education/Internship for Civil-Related Fields (1.0 units)

 Advisory:It is advised that students be able to engage in written composition at a college level and read college-level texts.